jupyter-server/enterprise_gateway/docs/source/operators/config-add-env.md

     startup attempt will take place.
 If a second timeout occurs, Enterprise Gateway will report a failure to the client.

+  EG_KERNEL_INFO_TIMEOUT=60
+    The time (in seconds) Enterprise Gateway will wait for kernel info response before deeming the request a failure.

   EG_SENSITIVE_ENV_KEYS=""
     A comma separated list (e.g. "secret,pwd,auth") of sensitive environment variables.
 Any environment variables that contain any of the words from this